 My son is now in Level 5 of the Barton System and he’s in a reading frenzy.
 When we were shopping at Costco, I finally had to take his book away.
 He said it was so good he couldn’t put it down.
 Those were the magic words I’d hoped to hear for so many years.
 After one year of tutoring, he’s gone from struggling with second-grade readers to rapidly and accurately reading — and loving — fifth-grade books.
 Your system is fabulous."
 Sharon Marriott

-I am such a huge supporter of Bright Solutions.
+I am such a huge supporter of Barton Reading and Spelling System.
 My dear daughter, who loved books but couldn’t read them very well, never made the “jump” beyond Go, Dog, Go By her 2nd or 3rd grade year, I knew my bright little girl should be reading more fluently.
-She became so discourage.
+She became so discouraged.
 This was in 2001.
-Fast forward to 2012 – she finished the Bright Solutions series a few years back, read books and enjoyed it.
+Fast forward to 2012 – she finished the Barton System a few years back, reads books and enjoys it.
 She has now finished her Sophomore year of High School – her GPA is (this brings tears to my eyes) 4.0.
 I am proud, not because her GPA is awesome, but because she is so proud of herself, her excitement for learning is beyond anything I would have ever imagined.)
 I absolutely endorse and love Bright Solutions and to Susan, from the bottom of my heart, thank you for your commitment to literacy, to our children."
 Betsy Lester

 There is Hope for Reading Improvement for People With Dyslexia.